 Kamala Harris was born in 1964 and is currently serving as the junior United States Senator from California.
-On December 3, 2019 she announced that she was dropping out of the presidential race.
-Senator Harris’ seat will be up for election in 2022.
+Senator Harris was selected by Democratic presidential nominee Joe Biden as his vice presidential running mate.

 In 2017, Kamala D. Harris was sworn in as a United States Senator for California, the second African-American woman and first South Asian-American senator in history.
 After earning an undergraduate degree from Howard University and a law degree from the University of California, Hastings, she began her career in the Alameda County District Attorney’s Office.
 Having completed two terms as the District Attorney of San Francisco, in 2010 Kamala was elected as the first African-American and first woman to serve as California’s Attorney General.